zchking/docs/pages/katalon-studio/tutorials/sample_web_automation_test_project.md

 ![Image title](../../images/katalon-studio/tutorials/sample_web_automation_test_project/Katalon13.png)

-*   The recorded test scripts should run smoothly, but you will notice the test fails at Step 14 (Click on “a_Logout” element) with the error message “Unable to click on object ‘Object Repository/Page CURA Healthcare Service (3)/a Logout’”.
-Don’t worry, this can be fixed using the following steps.
+*   The recorded test scripts should run smoothly, but you will notice the test fails at Step 14 (Click on "a_Logout" element) with the error message "Unable to click on object 'Object Repository/Page CURA Healthcare Service (3)/a Logout'".
+Don't worry, this can be fixed using the following steps.

 ### Complete your first test case

-If you investigate to the failed message of the test execution, it includes the message “org.openqa.selenium.WebDriverException: unknown error: Element is not clickable at point”.
+If you investigate to the failed message of the test execution, it includes the message "org.openqa.selenium.WebDriverException: unknown error: Element is not clickable at point".

-It happens because when the Side Menu of CURA website is open, the animation causes the Logout element to appear slowly and so Katalon Studio’s playback is unable to recognize it.
-To fix this issue, we need to include a _Wait_ step right before the logout step using the keyword _waitForElementClickable_, use “a_Logout” element as the object and change the timeout input to 5 seconds.
+It happens because when the Side Menu of CURA website is open, the animation causes the Logout element to appear slowly and so Katalon Studio's playback is unable to recognize it.
+To fix this issue, we need to include a _Wait_ step right before the logout step using the keyword _waitForElementClickable_, use "a_Logout" element as the object and change the timeout input to 5 seconds.

 ![Image title](../../images/katalon-studio/tutorials/sample_web_automation_test_project/Katalon14.png)